Home / Blog / Social Proof 101: How Reviews & Testimonials Boost Buyer Confidence

 Herd mentality and group behavior

-Humans naturally assume that if many others choose something, it is probably the right choice.
-Seeing dozens or hundreds of positive reviews creates a sense that a product is socially approved and safe to buy.
+Humans naturally assume that if many others choose something, it's probably the right choice.
+When shoppers see dozens or hundreds of positive reviews, they feel a sense that the product has been socially approved and is safe to buy.

 Risk reduction in online shopping

-Every online purchase carries perceived risk: product quality, delivery issues, or wasted money.
-Reviews and testimonials reduce that risk by showing that others have already taken the same step and had a positive outcome.
+Every online purchase carries perceived risk, whether it's product quality, delivery issues, or wasted money.
+Reviews and testimonials reduce that risk by demonstrating that others have already taken the same step and had a positive outcome.

 The feeling of “I won’t make the wrong choice”